wp-plugins/video-sidebar-widgets/readme.txt

  Video networks includes Youtube, Vimeo, BlipTV, Google, etc. This plugin consist of 2 widgets and 1 TinyMCE editor button.

 == Changelog ==

+= 5.5 =

+Previous YouTube autoplay fix does not work for some users.
+Redo it according to loSan and qcdars's solution http://wordpress.org/support/topic/cant-turn-off-autoplay
+Fix YouTube autoplay in Random Video Widget. (missed this in previous version 5.4)

 = 5.4 =